larryzhuo/vue-pull-to-refresh-and-load-more/README.md

 as you can see, this scroller has some props:
 - hswipe-stop-scroll:  work for when you swipe scroll, stop vertical scroll.
 - init-load-more:   work for if you need load data when init this component.
-- wrapper-id and scroll0:  work for specify many scroller in one page.
+- wrapper-id and scroll-id:  work for specify many scroller in one page.
 - need-refresh:  work for if you need the refresh and load more function.
 - refresh-call:  work for pull down refresh call.
 - load-more-call:　work for pull up load more call.